 In practice, being a leader and showing leadership are inextricably mixed in together.
 Separating them by studying a CEO is like trying to determine whether a sole proprietor is selling or marketing when talking to customers.

 To see the difference, consider an example, a pure case of being a leader.
-Suppose you are the Chief of an ancient tribe with no enemies and no shortage of food nearby.
-As the Chief, you resolve internal disputes but you are largely a figurehead.
-That is, you don't lead your tribe anywhere.
+Suppose you are the Chief of an ancient tribe.
+Let's say that your tribe has no enemies and there is no shortage of food nearby.
+As the Chief, you may need to resolve occasional internal disputes but you are largely a figurehead.
+That is, you aren't leading your tribe anywhere.
 Kouzes and Posner say that all their thinking about leadership is based on the metaphor of a journey.
-This is consistent with the idea of providing direction.
+This is consistent with the core idea of providing direction.
 A leader for Kouzes and Posner takes a group on a journey with a vision and other enabling actions.